parrt/msds501/labs/git.md

 $
 ```

-Git is now tracking that file but we have not commit our changes (we've not told git to take a snapshot), so let's do that now:
+Git is now tracking that file, but we have not commited our changes (we've not told git to take a snapshot), so let's do that now:

 ```bash
 $ git commit -a -m 'add initial file'